-Incorporating the edging method (also called 'start-stop method') is also a powerful weapon in your quest to increase your performance in bed with a partner.
+Incorporating the edging method (also called 'start-stop method') is also a powerful weapon in your quest to help you last longer in bed with a partner.

-What ultimately causes you to come too soon?
+What ultimately causes you to cum too soon?
 Overstimulation.

 The edging method can help you to quickly step back from the point of no return when climax feels imminent.

 Some guys don’t realize that when they’re close to coming, there’s often a way to avoid orgasm.
 The key is catching it soon enough.

 How exactly is it done?
 Let’s take a look.